Multiscale-Genomics/Bam_QC/docs/pipelines.rst

 Test Tool
 ---------
-.. automodule:: process_test
+.. automodule:: process_bamqc

-   This is a demonstration pipeline using the testTool.
+   This is a pipeline using BamQC for bam file stats.

    Running from the command line
    =============================